xtuml/mc/wasl/parser/README.md

-HOWTO build and run the ASL parser
+HOWTO build and run the WASL parser
 ===================================

 ## Build the parser